Wayne-X/Atalantis/README.md

 Atalantis
 ========

-Proof of concept of Android application that rewards users for fitness, designed for WildHacks 2014 at Northwestern University
+INCOMPLETE Proof of concept of Android application that rewards users for fitness, designed for WildHacks 2014 at Northwestern University

 Contributors
 ========